1988–89 FA Cup: Sixth round proper

 Most of the sixth round of FA Cup games were played over the weekend 18–19 March 1989, with a replay on 22 March.

 Third Division Brentford was the last club from the First Round left in the competition, but their impressive cup run was ended by a 4–0 defeat at Liverpool, who were chasing the double.

 Wimbledon's defence of the trophy ended with a 1–0 defeat at Everton.

-West Ham United, struggling in the league but thriving in the cup competitions (as League Cup semi-finalists), surrendered their chances of FA Cup glory with a 3-1 replay defeat to Norwich City following a goalless draw in the first game.
+West Ham United, struggling in the league but thriving in the cup competitions (as League Cup semi-finalists), surrendered their chances of FA Cup glory with a 3–1 replay defeat to Norwich City following a goalless draw in the first game.

-Nottingham Forest kept alive their outside chances of a unique domestic treble by winning 1–0 against Manchester United, who lost their own last chance of silverware in a season in which they had failed to feature in the title race.
+Nottingham Forest kept their outside chances of a domestic treble by winning 1–0 against Manchester United, who lost their own last chance of silverware in a season in which they had failed to feature in the title race.